-- 1 Mathematics majors are encouraged to take CS-180 or another computer programming course as part of their Natural Science Requirement. - 2 Mathematics majors are encouraged to take EC-101 as part of their Social Sciences Requirement.

-3 Mathematics majors pursuing the B.A. degree, Concentration in Secondary Education, are encouraged to take BI-122, BI-124 or a comparable course in Biology as part of their Natural Science Requirement.
+- Mathematics majors are encouraged to take CS-180 or another computer programming course as part of their Natural Science Requirement. - Mathematics majors are encouraged to take EC-101 as part of their Social Sciences Requirement. - Mathematics majors pursuing the B.A. degree, Concentration in Secondary Education, are encouraged to take BI-122, BI-124 or a comparable course in Biology as part of their Natural Science Requirement.

-1 At least four (4) courses must be at the 300-Level or 400-Level.
+- At least four (4) courses must be at the 300-Level or above - Students who complete MA-124 and MA-124 and MA-125 for 8 credits must complete one (1) additional calculus course